pas-campitiello/python/3-15-ExeForNewLanguage.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Virtual_function):

-> In object-oriented programming, in languages such as C++, a virtual function or virtual method is an inheritable and overridable function or method for which dynamic dispatch is facilitated.
+> In object-oriented programming, in languages such as C++, a **virtual function** or **virtual method** is an inheritable and overridable function or method for which dynamic dispatch is facilitated.
 This concept is an important part of the (runtime) polymorphism portion of object-oriented programming (OOP).

-> For example, a base class Animal could have a virtual function eat.
+> For example, a base class Animal could have a virtual function _eat_.
 Subclass Llama would implement eat() differently than subclass Wolf, but one can invoke eat() on any class instance referred to as Animal, and get the eat() behaviour of the specific subclass.

 ```c++
 class Animal {